Pandademic/Pandademic/README.md

 - HTML
 - JS
 - YAML
-Im currnetly learning Lox and Typescript
+# ✨Currnetly learning✨ :
+- Lox
+- Typescript
 <!--
 **Pandademic/Pandademic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.